Maxenceee/webserv-42/README.md

 To handle multiple clients, the server maintains a list of active connections and uses efficient I/O operations:

-- **Tracking Connections**: The server keeps track of all active connections using data structures like like `pollfd` and `std::vector`.
+- **Tracking Connections**: The server keeps track of all active connections using data structures like `pollfd` and `std::vector`.
 Each connection is monitored for specific events (e.g., readiness to read data).
 ``` c++
 std::vector<pollfd> poll_fds;
 ```